BiblioNexusStudio/aquifer-server/README.md

 [Azurite](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio,blob-storage)
 and [Azure Function Core Tools](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local).

 1. Run Azurite so that you can have local queues.
-In the `aquifer-server` dir, run `azurite --queueHost 127.0.0.1`.
+In the `aquifer-server` dir, run `azurite`.
 2. Run Aquifer.Jobs using the function core tools.
 In the `aquifer-server/src/Aquifer.Jobs` run `func start`.